biologio/biolog/packages/bioontology/README.md

 1. Search against Bioontolgy server, any ontologies
 2. Annotate free text against any ontologies
-3. Lookup health conditions/diseases for their disease class information
+3. Lookup health conditions/diseases for their disease class information, against these 2 ontologies: MEDLINEPLUS, ICD10CM
-4. Lookup medicines for their ingredients + medicine class information
+4. Lookup medicines for their ingredients + medicine class information, against the RXNORM ontology

 Please see API documentation below.